elementary-Inc/blog/_posts/2021/2021-12-20-elementary-os-6-1-available-now.md

 ### Devices

-We've been working with our [hardware retailers](https://store.elementary.io/) to ensure they're able to offer elementary OS 6.1 out of the box as soon as possible. **Devices from both [Star Labs](https://starlabs.systems/?rfsn=4227837.e8f025) and [Laptop With Linux](https://laptopwithlinux.com/?ref=36&utm_source=referral&utm_medium=elementary&utm_campaign=elementary) are shipping with OS 6.1 now**; visit retailers' individual sites for more information.
+We've been working with our [hardware retailers](https://store.elementary.io/) to ensure they're able to offer elementary OS 6.1 out of the box as soon as possible; visit retailers' individual sites for more information.

 Thanks to upstream developers working on Ubuntu, we're now shipping a fix for an issue that prevented some computers from being able to boot, including Dell devices with UEFI and some other models.
 If you weren't able to boot the initial release of OS 6, give it another shot!
 If you were able to get OS 6 installed, you're not affected by this issue and you don't need to re-install.
 This latest build inherits all the other great hardware compatibility improvements included in Ubuntu 20.04.3 release as well.
 Thanks Ubuntu!